GPHM: Gaussian Parametric Head Model for Monocular Head Avatar Reconstruction: Method

 Unlike the representations of SDF and DMTet, Gaussians have additional attributes that need to be predicted.
 Here, we introduce a new MLP to predict Gaussian attributes in the canonical space, including the scale $S$, rotation $Q_{can}$, and opacity $A$.
 In order to ensure the stability of the generated results, we refrain from directly predicting these values.
 Instead, we predict their offsets $\{\delta S, \delta Q, \delta A\}$ relative to the overall mean values $\{\boldsymbol{S_{0}}, \boldsymbol{Q_{0}}, \boldsymbol{A_{0}}\}$:

+Also at this stage, we do not consider expression-related Gaussian attributes changes as color changes mentioned above.

 Following this, we utilize the estimated head pose parameters $R$ and $T$, obtained during data preprocessing, to transform the canonical space variables $X_{can}$ and $Q_{can}$ into the world space: $X = R \cdot X_{can} + T, \ Q = R \cdot Q_{can}$.
 For model rendering, we leverage differentiable rendering~\cite{kerbl3Dgaussians} and neural rendering techniques to generate images.
-The generated 3D Gaussian parameters, which include $\{X, C, S, Q, A\}$, are conditioned by the identity code $\boldsymbol{z^{id}}$ and expression code $\boldsymbol{z^{exp}}$.
-Finally, we input this feature map into the same upsampling network $\boldsymbol{\Psi}(\cdot)$ of the guiding geometry model to generate a 512-resolution RGB image.
+The generated 3D Gaussian parameters, which include $\{X, C, S, Q, A\}$, are conditioned by the identity code $\boldsymbol{z^{id}}$, the face image $I_{face}$ and the non-face image $I_{nonface}$.
+Finally, we input this feature map into the same refine network $\boldsymbol{\Psi}(\cdot)$ of the guiding geometry model to generate a 512-resolution RGB image.